 Example 1 - Darksydephil

 Example 2 - MetalJesusRocks

-This type of creator can also say something offensive, stupid and even do something as encourage his audience to attack the opposition.
-Upon getting called out, he can weasel out of any and all responsibilities by using his false mental issues as a shield or make a painfully unwatchable, insincere apology video.
+This type of creator can also say something offensive, stupid and even do something to encourage his audience to attack the opposition.
+Upon getting called out, he can weasel out of any and all responsibilities by using his false mental issues as a shield or make a painfully unwatchable and insincere apology video.

-Finally, when a popular creator comes out with "I have depression" video where its mostly an act; the support (financial and otherwise starts rolling in) while a normal person who does the same gets ridiculed and at times, insulted.
+Finally, when a popular creator comes out with an "I have depression" video where it's mostly an act, the support, financial or otherwise, starts rolling in while a normal person who does the same gets ridiculed and at times insulted.
 This double standard is why the chronic pity party is a big sin when it comes to content creation.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.